mongodb/docs/source/reference/javascript.rst

    :field inital: The starting value of the aggregation counter
                   object.

-   :field optional keyf: An optional function that returns a "key
+   :field keyf: Optional.
+An optional function that returns a "key
                 object" for use as the grouping key.
 Use ``keyf`` instead of ``key`` to specify a key that is not a single/multiple existing
                 fields.
 For example, use ``keyf`` to group by day or week in place of a fixed ``key``.

-   :field optional cond: A statement that must evaluate to true for
+   :field cond: Optional.
+A statement that must evaluate to true for
-                         the :func:`group()` to process this
+                the :func:`db.collection.group()` to process this
                 document.
-Essentially this argument specifies
+Simply, this argument specifies
                 a query document (as for
-                         :func:`find()`).
+                :func:`db.collection.find()`).
 Unless specified,
-                         :func:`group()` runs the "reduce" function
+                :func:`db.collection.group()` runs the "reduce" function
                 against all documents in the collection.

-   :field optional finalize: An optional function that runs each item
+   :field finalize: Optional.
+A function that runs each item
-                             in the result set before
+                    in the result set before :func:`db.collection.group()`
-                             :func:`group()` returns the final
+                    returns the final value.
+This function
-                             value.
-This function can either modify
+                    can either modify the document by
-                             the document by computing and adding an average field, or return compute and
-                             return a new document.
+                    computing and adding an average field, or return compute and return a new document.

    .. warning::

-      :func:`group()` does not work in :term:`shard environments
+      :func:`db.collection.group()` does not work in :term:`shard environments
       <shard cluster>`.
 Use the :term:`aggregation framework` or
       :term:`map-reduce` in :term:`sharded environments <sharding>`.

    .. note::

-      The result set of the :func:`group()` must fit within a single :term:`BSON` object.
+      The result set of the :func:`db.collection.group()` must fit within a single :term:`BSON` object.

       Furthermore, you must ensure that there are fewer then 10,000 unique keys.
 If you have more than this, use :dbcommand:`mapReduce`.

-   :func:`group()` provides a simple aggregation capability similar to the function of "``GROUP BY``" in SQL statements.
-Use :func:`group()` to return counts and averages from collections of MongoDB documents.
-Consider the following example :func:`group()` command:
+   :func:`db.collection.group()` provides a simple aggregation capability similar to the function of "``GROUP BY``" in SQL statements.
+Use :func:`db.collection.group()` to return counts and averages from collections of MongoDB documents.
+Consider the following example :func:`db.collection.group()` command:

    .. code-block:: javascript